ItsyPetkov/PortfolioProject4/README.md

 Data processing is performed in MS SQL Server using the 'ETL_pipiline_for_Tableau.sql' script.
 For more information, please read through the 'Data Analysis Framework' section below.
 This results in the following datasets: 1) ba_reviews_cleande.csv; and 2) Countries_cleaned.csv.
 The cleaned datasets are used for the Exploratory Data Analysis (EDA) conducted in this project.

 ## Data Analysis Framework

+The following set of cleaning and transformation steps was implemented in this project:

+* Atomatic database population using BULK INSERT
+* Applying TRIM to remove unwanted whitespaces from all columns text columns
+* Duplicate checking with SELECT and removal with DELETE from all columns
+* Stardising date format using DATETIME
+* Replace semi-colons with commas using UPDATE

 ## Analytical Focus & Key Business Question